Runde Bridge

-The Runde Bridge (Rundebrua) is a cantilever bridge that crosses the Rundasundet between the islands Remøya and Runde in the municipality of Herøy in Møre og Romsdal county, Norway.
+The Runde Bridge (Rundebrua) is a cantilever bridge that crosses the Rundasundet between the islands Remøya and Runde in Herøy Municipality in Møre og Romsdal county, Norway.

-Runde Bridge is located about 5 km north of Fosnavåg and about 12 km northwest of Ulsteinvik.
-The 428 m bridge carries the Fyklesvei 18 highway.
+Runde Bridge is located about 5 km north of the town of Fosnavåg and about 12 km northwest of the town of Ulsteinvik.
+The 428 m bridge carries the Fylkesvei 5876 highway.
 Runde Bridge opened on 3 March 1982.